 – Helps allow for the detection of foreign material by antibodies.

-- Blood helps control blood pressure, kidney function, heart function, and many more medical requirements.
+– Helps control blood pressure, kidney function, heart function, and many more medical requirements.

-- Hydraulic Function – the specialized use of blood to cause engorgement or other changes in the tissue or skin directly related to the blood.
+– Hydraulic Function – It can cause engorgement or other changes in the tissue or skin directly related to the blood.

 – Men: 38-52%